prasanna-28/prasanna-28/README.md

 # Hi. 👋 Welcome to my GitHub Profile

 ## 🚀 About Me
-I'm currently a student at Carnegie Mellon University majoring in Artificial Intelligence.
+I am a student at Carnegie Mellon University majoring in Artificial Intelligence.
 My current focus is on:

 - 📚 Data Structures, Algorithms, and Competitive Programming
 - 🧠 Machine Learning & AI